Quitclaim deed vs. warranty deed: What’s the difference?

 A warranty deed is used in most typical real estate transactions, where the buyer and seller are unrelated and money is changing hands.
 This can include:

 - Buying and selling real estate, whether the transaction involves a mortgage or cash

 - Buying a home directly from a builder

 - Establishing free and clear ownership

 Warranty deed vs. quitclaim deed

 Warranty deeds are the safer option when buying property versus simply transferring ownership.
-As a seller, you should expect most buyers to request this option.
-If it is found out that you did not have complete ownership of the property, the buyer can sue for a breach of warranty.
+Most buyers will want this option.
+If it is discovered that the seller did not have complete ownership of the property, the buyer can sue for breach of warranty.

-Keep in mind: There are many scenarios when this can happen, including when transfers of real estate are taking place within a family — and especially an extended family.
-Even scenarios that seem inherently safe might be anything but, so you might want to use a warranty deed any time you are not entirely sure of you or someone else’s ownership stake in any property.
+Keep in mind: There are many scenarios when ownership can come into question, including when transfers of real estate are taking place within a family (especially an extended family).
+It’s safer to use a warranty deed any time you are not entirely sure of your or someone else’s ownership stake in any property.

-If you are transferring the property to your child or your revocable trust agreement as part of an estate plan, then a quitclaim deed could do the trick.
+If you are transferring a property to your child or to a revocable trust agreement as part of an estate plan, then a quitclaim deed could do the trick.
 It accomplishes the change of ownership, but you are not providing any warranty that applies to the transaction.